1500 words, 7 minutes.

 Companies which align with a large movement or themes in the real world.
 I mean the world outside our bubble of technology people/firms/analysts/investors.
 Strategic Software is just one example.
 We are living in a period of huge change.
 From the nature of work to demographics, to international geopolitics, to the cashless society.
 You can tell if a company is aligned with big themes by looking at the front page of any mainstream news publication.
 How many of those stories could a spokesperson of the company comment on without too much of a stretch?

 Companies which empower users to do things for themselves.
 These are interesting because doing something for yourself always beats relying on somebody else.
 People will accept a lot of compromises before they give-up on self-service.
 Remember when eBay was so unreliable it seemed to be down more than up?
 It didn’t hurt them because the alternative (telephoning or writing to a newspaper to place an ad) was infinitely more horrible.

 Companies which enable a self-sustaining chain reaction between users.
 I include online marketplaces where buyers and sellers meet and build a history of transactions.
 Chain reactions harness the psychology of trust.
 Trust increases over time, bringing with it stickiness.
 It could be something as simple as users being able to share templates, modules, or integrations with each other.
 You provide the reactor vessel, the users provide the nuclear fuel, the chain reaction happens naturally and you harvest the heat.

-Not every one of these eight systems will be applicable to every company, but I’d be surprised if none of them were worth adopting.
+Not every one of these eight systems will apply to every company, but I’d be surprised if none of them was worth adopting.
 Exceptions are products with deeply embedded software, semiconductor IP, CODECs, or fundamental innovations such as wireless technology.

 Whether you are an investor or an entrepreneur, what could possibly be more interesting than that?